wso2/docs-mi/en/docs/install-and-setup/setup/brokers/configure-with-activemq.md

     **ActiveMQ 5.18.0 and above**

     !!!
 Note
-        Apache ActiveMQ Classic 5.18.0 brings initial JMS 2.0 (javax.jms API namespace) and Jakarta Messaging 3.1 (jakarta.jms API namespace) client support.
-See the [JMS 2.0 page](https://activemq.apache.org/components/classic/documentation/jms2). for more details on the available functionality and how to use the Jakarta Messaging support.
+        Apache ActiveMQ Classic 5.18.0 brings initial support for JMS 2.0 (javax.jms API namespace) and Jakarta Messaging 3.1 (jakarta.jms API namespace) clients.
+See the [JMS 2.0](https://activemq.apache.org/components/classic/documentation/jms2) documentation for more details on the available functionality and how to use the Jakarta Messaging support.

     -   activemq-broker-5.18.0.jar
     -   activemq-client-5.18.0.jar